rsharifnasab/KittySH/README.md

 go build -o kitty
 ```

-make sure you have proper internet connection because there are a few libraries that should be downloaded.
+Make sure you have a proper internet connection because there are a few libraries that should be downloaded.

-and run with:
+And run with:

 ```
 ./kitty